How to bathe a newborn baby

 What you’ll need for your newborn’s first bath

 Before you give your baby their first bath, there are a few things you’ll need and some things to remember.
 It’s also important to take care whenever your baby is in the bath and never leave them unattended, even for only a few seconds5.

 Suggested things you’ll need for baby’s first bath5:

 - Soft towel

 - Jug for pouring water

-- JOHNSON’S® Top to Toe Baby Wash or JOHNSON’S® Cottontouch™ 2 -in-1 Bath & Wash
+- A gentle baby wash such as JOHNSON’S® Top to Toe Baby Wash or JOHNSON’S® Cottontouch™ 2 -in-1 Bath & Wash

 - Clean nappy